somanyrobots/roll20-snippets/psion-macros.md

 # USAGE
 1. Grab the ability you want and add it to your character sheet as a custom ability.
-2. Set the following attributes on the character sheet:
+2. Set the following attributes on the character sheet (they'll all scale, so you can leave them alone unless you take a talent that modifies them):
 * `psionic_power_save_desc`: This should be `No damage or effects.` If you have Potent Psionics, instead enter `Half damage and no effects.` You'll need this for any ability with a saving throw (though the math will still be fine - it's just for descriptions).
 * `empowered_psionics_bonus`: This should be `0`.
 If you have Empowered Psionics, instead enter `@{intelligence_mod}`.
 You'll need this one for most abilities.
 * `perfected_enhancement_bonus`: This should be `0`.
 If you have Perfected Enhancement, instead enter `floor(@{intelligence_mod}/2)`.
 You only need this one for Enhancing Surge.

 # LIMITATIONS
-There's no way to edit attributes without API access, so these abilities won't directly modify any attributes on your character.
-Also, there's no way to dynamically switch between attack rolls and saving throws, so for powers that do so, you'll need a separate macro for each mode.
-Also, it really sucks that roll20 demands these be one-line snippets; if you edit them, I suggest adding line breaks every 3-4 items.
+* There's no way to edit attributes without API access, so these abilities won't directly modify any attributes on your character.
+* There's no way to dynamically switch between attack rolls and saving throws, so for powers that do so, you'll need a separate macro for each mode.
+* It really sucks that roll20 demands these be one-line snippets; if you edit them, I suggest adding line breaks every 3-4 items.
+* I haven't found any way to include one's Psi Limit as part of the macros.
+So right now I've just got the roll queries set to match my own 8th-level PC - ideally, on all the 1+ queries, we'd cap them at the psi limit.
+I'll probably change the defaults to scale 0-10, to accomodate 20th-level psions, since it doesn't actually hurt a lower-level PC much.
+* It's probably impossible to teach roll20 to actually enforce a psi limit within a turn, or even within a macro (it could be maybe done with API access, but I'm trying not to require that).
+This isn't that hard for people to track themselves, and teaching roll20 how to sum different values across the roll queries will be a giant pain, if it's possible at all.

 # SHOW ME THE DANG MACROS ALREADY
 These all use the OGL sheet's default roll templates, to try and keep as consistent an appearance as possible.
+Again, they rely on a few custom attributes you'll need to set, if you skipped 'USAGE' above.

 ## Telekinetic Force
 ```